reactionic127/cupofdata.com/content/blog/2018-04-17-cup-of-data-announces-1st-one-day-forum-for-marketing-and-sales-industry-may-22-in-atlanta.md

 date: '2018-05-18T12:58:36-04:00'
 summary: >-
-  Cup of Data will be hosting their 1st ever one day pop up conference in Atlanta for the B2B marketing and sales industry, Tuesday, May 22nd at the Atlanta Tech Village.
+  Cup of Data will be hosting their 1st ever one day pop up conference in Atlanta for the B2B marketing and sales industry, Wednesday October 3rd at the Atlanta Tech Village in Atlanta, Georgia.
 author: Cup of Data
 postimage: /files/images/conversion-data-popup-event.jpeg
 newsFlag: true